actualbudget/docs/docs/getting-started/envelope-budgeting.md

 financial security.
 Actual has functionality for [Schedules](/docs/schedules) and [Budget Goal Templates](/docs/experimental/goal-templates#goal-directive) that can help you with this strategy.

+For example, if you earn €3,000 a month, you might decide to save 20%, or €600, as soon as you receive your paycheck.
+You set up an automatic transfer to move this amount into a savings account, ensuring it is set aside before you pay any bills or make purchases.
+The remaining €2,400 is then available to cover your living expenses, such as rent, utilities, groceries, and entertainment.
+This method guarantees that your savings goal is consistently met without having to rely on what’s left at the end of the month.

+### Credit Cards
+If you currently are carrying credit card debt in an on budget account you will need to capture that debt in a category.
+A guide on how to handle that can be found in [the credit card guide](/docs/budgeting/credit-cards/).

 ### Shared accounts
 We have a guide on what to do when it comes to [strategies for handling joint accounts](/docs/budgeting/joint-accounts).

 ### Returns and Reimbursements
 You can read more about these in the [returns and reimbursements guides](/docs/budgeting/returns-and-reimbursements).

 ## How to set up and use an envelope system with Actual Budget